nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 Read the deployment Instructions here: [https://github.com/nic0michael/KanbanBoardMicroservice/blob/master/deployement_instructions.md](https://github.com/nic0michael/KanbanBoardMicroservice/blob/master/deployement_instructions.md)

+## User Agreement
+By using this software you agree to the acceptance of the legal terms and conditions of this project as well as the terms of the license.

 # License
 ## This software is licensed under the "GNU GENERAL PUBLIC LICENSE: Version 3, 29 June 2007"
 [For more information about the licensing conditions of this software please click here](https://github.com/nic0michael/Nicos-Kanban-Board-Microservice/blob/master/license.md)